 On your last trip to IKEA, how did you end up spending $500 on dozens of items you didn’t know you needed?
 It all comes down to product visibility.

 But not everyone can emulate IKEA’s strategy.
-That’s why leading retail organizations are looking for ways to increase off-list purchases.
-To do so, they’re turning to cutting-edge sensors that put a wealth of actionable data at their fingertips.
+Instead, they’re turning to cutting-edge sensors that put a wealth of actionable data at their fingertips.

-4D imaging radar is a cutting-edge technology that allows retail organizations to optimize shopper journeys and win greater share of wallet.
+4D imaging radar is an innovative technology that allows organizations to optimize shopper journeys and improve share of wallet in retail stores.
 Affordable, small form-factor sensors track customers’ movements to reveal store-wide insights that boost sales.
-Because no optics are involved, 4D imaging radar requires no line of sight, and maintains privacy at all times, a critical advantage over cameras and optical technologies.
+Because no optics are involved, 4D imaging radar requires no line of sight, and maintains privacy at all times, a critical advantage over cameras.

 Any store needs to be designed for success.
 Like a meticulously crafted confectionary planogram, a supermarket or hypermarket is a canvas for the fine art of product placement.